Harvard University COVID-19 updates

 1. APPLICATION

-Applications are submitted through the GSAS Applicant Portal.
+Applications are submitted through the Harvard Griffin GSAS Applicant Portal and will become available in September 2023.
 You can access the application by clicking the apply button on the apply page.
 Please note all supporting materials and required components must be submitted electronically as part of the application.
+No materials will be accepted in any other way.
 The application includes biographical and academic information, an abstract of all courses, and a statement of purpose.
 Although the abstract of courses may duplicate information available on your transcript(s), it is essential that the admissions committee receive this orderly summary of your courses.

 2. STATEMENT OF PURPOSE